lenskit/java.lenskit.org/research/index.md

 ### 2016

+-   Toon de Pessemier, Jeroen Dhondt, Kris Vanhecke, and Luc Martens.
+2015.
+[TravelWithFriends: a hybrid group recommender system for travel destinations](https://biblio.ugent.be/publication/7259715/file/7259727).
+In *Proceedings of the Workshop on Tourism Recommender Systems* (TouRS15), in conjunction with the 9th ACM Conference on Recommender Systems (RecSys 2015).

 -   Safair Najafi and Ziad Salam.
 2016. [*Evaluating Prediction Accuracy for Collaborative Filtering Algorithms in Recommender Systems*](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A927356).
 Degree Project in Technology, KTH Royal Institute of Technology School of Computer Science and Communication, Stockholm, Sweden.

 -   Penghua Yu, Lanfen Lin, and Yuangang Yao.
 2016.
 A Novel Framework to Process the Quantity and Quality of User Behavior Data in Recommender Systems.
 In *Proceedings of the 17th International Conference on Web-Age Information Management*; published by Springer-Verlag as *Lecture Notes in Computer Science* vol. 9658 pp. 231–243.
 DOI=[10.1007/978-3-319-39937-9_18](http://dx.doi.org/10.1007/978-3-319-39937-9_18).